NikhilBhingradiya/PLATES/Readme.txt

 create a database context class in Plates
-After I am running the scaffold in my app which help me creating the Create, Read, Update and Delete(CRUD)
+After I am running the scaffold in my app which help me creating the Create, Read, Update and Delete(CRUD) 14-10-2022
+//My table wiil craete and shows data in my pc but when i came clg and i am trying to do clg pc it shows an eroor